Sethyshola20/T-itw/README.md

 ### Prerequisites

 - Node.js 18 or later
-- API keys for OpenAI and/or Mistral
+- API keys for Gemini
 - Access to a vector database service (Pinecone or Weaviate)

 ### Installation